Best wasp repellent plants – 10 plants to naturally deter these insects from your yard

 Rub or crumble a silvery eucalyptus leaf and you can’t fail to notice the immediate heady burst of menthol.
 Often used as a decongestant, it’s these powerful essential oils that also keep wasps and many other insects away.
 Cut branches of eucalyptus can keep insects out of the house, too.

 An Australian native, these trees love their roots in free draining but rich or poor soil and their heads in the sun.
-They do grow large – in excess of 40ft (12m) – and quickly too – up to 3ft (1m) in a year while they are young, but you can prune them hard to reduce their size and promote fresh, fragrant growth.
+They do grow large – in excess of 40ft – and quickly too – up to 3ft in a year while they are young - making them one of the best fast-growing trees for privacy.
+You can prune eucalyptus hard to reduce their size and promote fresh, fragrant growth.
 They are also successful in containers.

-Choose one that is at least 2ft (61cm) in diameter and be prepared to upsize in a few years.
-If planting direct in the ground the gardening experts at RHS do advise, ‘With larger-growing species, plant them well away from buildings, as they can dry out the soil, especially heavy clay.’
+Choose one that is at least 2ft in diameter and be prepared to upsize in a few years.
+If planting directly in the ground the gardening experts at the RHS do advise, ‘With larger-growing species, plant them well away from buildings, as they can dry out the soil, especially heavy clay.’

 6. Geranium

-Ever noticed that bright, bold and beautiful scented and ivy-leaf geraniums have an instantly recognizable smell?
+Ever noticed that beautiful scented ivy-leaf geraniums have an instantly recognizable smell?
 Known for its energizing effect, the unmistakable fragrance is released as soon as leaves are brushed past or when in a particularly warm and sunny spot.

-Wasps with their super sensitive sense of smell simply can’t abide it and according to the Experimental Perfume Club this is likely due to the chemicals in the oil.
-‘The well-known molecules found within geranium oil are citronellol, nerol, geraniol and linalool – many molecules shared with rose and which explains why they carry a similar scent profile!’
+Wasps with their super sensitive sense of smell simply can’t abide by geranium varieties and according to the Experimental Perfume Club, this is likely due to the chemicals in the oil.
+‘The well-known molecules found within geranium oil are citronellol, nerol, geraniol and linalool – many molecules shared with rose and which explains why they carry a similar scent profile,' experts say.

-Grown as half hardy annuals in zone 9 and below, these plants will flower endlessly through out the summer months and can be seen in wall hung pots, hanging containers and cascading out of window boxes.
-Deadhead regularly to prolong the show, and learn how to overwinter geraniums to enjoy them again next year.
+Grown as half-hardy annuals in zone 9 and below, these plants will flower endlessly throughout the summer months and can be seen in wall-hung pots, hanging containers and cascading out of window boxes.
+Deadhead regularly to keep geraniums blooming and learn how to overwinter geraniums to enjoy them again next year.

 7. Lemongrass

-Lucky enough to live in USDA zones 9-11 or warmer climes?
+Lucky enough to live in US hardiness zone 9 to zone 11, or warmer climes?
 Then you can add growing lemongrass to your list of wasp repellent plants.

 If you live in zone 8 or below, and you are still keen to give this plant a go, then you will have to lift and store the plant indoors over winter.